• Skip to primary navigation

 Salads, pasta, sandwiches and more

-While smoked testicles are very soft and supple, kidneys will be more firm, which means they can be cut into slices or slivers and added to things.
-Imagine thin, smoky slivers tossed in a salad with dried fruit and nuts, stirred into carbonara with bacon at the last minute, or nestled into a sandwich of other cold cuts with a nice slice of provalone and some pickled peppers.
-I’m sure there’s plenty you can find to do with them.
+Kidneys are firm, which means they can be cut into slices or slivers and added to recipes.
+Imagine thin, smoky slivers tossed in a salad with dried fruit and nuts, stirred into carbonara with bacon at the last minute, or in a sandwich of cold cuts with cheese and pickled peppers.

 Bonus: smoked kidneys are a great dog treat